Gluten Free Peaches ‘N Cream Strawberry Shortcake (Paleo, Nut-free, Vegan option)

 • Let batter sit for 5-10 minutes.
 The batter should now be somewhat thick.
 You don’t want a runny batter and it should need to be scooped into the pan, not easily run from bowl to pan.

 • Line a loaf pan with parchment paper while you let the batter sit then scoop batter into the pan and even out the top.
+Slice the leftover banana in half lengthwise and gently press it into the top of the batter (this is purely for aesthetics and doesn't need to be done).

 • Bake for 60-65 minutes until golden on top and a toothpick comes out clean.

 • Let cool in the pan for 10 minutes before transferring to a wire rack to finish cooling.
-LET COOL COMPLETELY BEFORE CUTTING!
+Let cool completely before cutting!
 This is key.

 • This bread tastes even better the next day, so if you have the patience to let it sit at room temperature overnight before cutting, do it!